IKNL/PZP-FHIR-R4/STU3/input/pagecontent/data-exchange.md

 #### Client Requests

-The below listed search request show how all the relevant ACP **Consultation**,  **Agreements** and **Supporting Information** can be retrieved.
-Information on all **Individuals** are referenced from these resources and be retrieved using the `_include` statement as defined below, or by resolving the references.
+The below listed search request show how all the relevant ACP can be retrieved.
+Information on all individuals involved are referenced from these resources and be retrieved using the `_include` statement as defined below, or by resolving the references.
 Standard FHIR rules apply on the search syntax.

 ```
 Consultation